localchart/zabavno/README.md

 The program for machine emulation is `programs/zabavno`.

-Boot floppies are run like this:
+Boot floppies can be run like this:
 ```bash
 programs/zabavno -fda fdboot.img 2>/dev/null
 ```